Wu Sangui — A Controversial Traitor in the Ancient History of China

 However, Wu Sangui was too old.
-He passed away, old and sick, only 5 months after he established his new dynasty and claimed himself emperor.
+He passed away, old and sick, only five months after establishing his new dynasty and claiming himself emperor.

 Without the excellent general Wu Sangui, the rebellion army lost very soon.
-His oldest son was executed by Kangxi Emperor, and his grandson committed suicide after they were defeated by the Qing.
+Kangxi Emperor executed his oldest son, and his grandson committed suicide after the Qing defeated them.

 Part of the "Dong Weiguo Ji Gong Tu" that Described Qing's General Dong Defeating Wu Sangui's Rebellion, Painted by Artist Huang Bi in 1677 — National Museum of China

 At that time, other forces wanted to recover the Ming Dynasty, but they were neither united nor well organized; instead, they all wanted to expand their benefits.

 Therefore, though they had won several times and occupied nearly half of China, and obtained great support from large numbers of civilians, they lost all chances in the end, like Wu Sangui in Yunnan and Guizhou, Geng Jingzhong in Fujian, Shang Clan in Guangdong, and Zheng clan in Taiwan.

 Controversial, Widely Criticized Traitor Wu Sangui

 Wu Sangui was a widely criticized traitor in the history of China for his betrayal of the Ming, the Shun, and the Qing.

-History was written by the victors.
-Hence, it is hard to know exactly what Wu Sangui’s original intention was: to revenge for his late emperor, or just to maintain his benefit.
+The victors wrote history.
+Hence, it is hard to know precisely what Wu Sangui’s original intention was: to avenge his late emperor or maintain his benefit.

-However, his choices did influence the history of China, did take away countless lives, and did cause huge losses to all sovereigns whom he had pledged loyalty to.
+However, his choices did influence the history of China, took away countless lives, and did cause considerable losses to all sovereigns he had pledged loyalty to.

-Hence, despite controversial situations, people of the Ming and Qing all considered Wu Sangui as a big traitor.
+Hence, despite controversial situations, people of the Ming and Qing all considered Wu Sangui a big traitor.

 You Might Also Like: